What Is Hepatitis B?

 - Blood vessel problems.
 These include inflammation of the blood vessels.

 Hepatitis B and Pregnancy

 If you’re pregnant, you might pass the virus to your baby at birth.
-It’s less likely to happen during your pregnancy.

-If your baby gets the virus and isn’t treated, he could have long-term liver problems.
+If your baby gets the virus and isn’t treated, they could have long-term liver problems.
 All newborns with infected mothers should get hepatitis B immune globulin and the vaccine for hepatitis at birth and during their first year of life.